anktd/woocommerce-plugin/README.md

 - **World-class** customer support team

 ### Built for bitcoin merchants ###
-- Accept Bitcoin (BTC) and Bitcoin Cash (BCH)
+- Accept Bitcoin (BTC) , Bitcoin Cash (BCH) and USDT (ETH ERC-20)
 - **Segwit compatibility** enables the lowest transaction fees possible
 - All major HD wallets, such as Trezor, Ledger Nano S, Blockchain.info and Mycelium are supported
 - Supports **all major fiat currencies**
 - Complete checkout process happens within your website/theme
 - **Privacy friendly** - Customer order information remains private to your shop and is never submitted to Blockonomics
-- 1% Payment Fee, first 20 payments as free
+- 1% Payment Fee, first 10 payments as free
 - Callbacks to TOR websites supported

 ## Installation ##